Client printers policy settings

 - Saved on the client device only is for user devices that have a mandatory or roaming profile that is not saved.
-Choose this option only if all the servers in your farm are running XenApp 5 and above and your users are using Citrix online plug-in versions 9 through 12.x, or Citrix Receiver 3.x.
+Choose this option only if all the servers in your environment are running XenApp 5 and later.
+Also, your users are using Citrix online plug-in versions 9 through 12.x, or Citrix Receiver 3.x.

 - Retained in user profile only is for user devices constrained by bandwidth (this option reduces network traffic) and logon speed or for users with legacy plug-ins.
 This option stores printer properties in the user profile on the server and prevents any properties exchange with the user device.
 Use this option with MetaFrame Presentation Server 3.0 or earlier and MetaFrame Presentation Server Client 8.x or earlier.
-Note that this is applicable only if a Remote Desktop Services (RDS) roaming profile is used.
+This option is applicable only if a Remote Desktop Services (RDS) roaming profile is used.